 See 6212 for this type of revenue received directly from the federal agency.
-See 6312 for this type of revenue received from nonfederal agencies other than OSPI.
+See 6312 for this type of revenue received from other nonfederal agencies.

 (Ref.
 Coronavirus Response and Relief Supplemental Appropriations Act, 2021.
 (CRRSA) Public Law 116-260; Section 313)